Prescription Drug Coverage

 So, what do prescription drug plans cover?
 Medicare Part D plans, by law, must cover commonly prescribed drugs.
 Both PDP and MA-PD plans are offered through private insurance companies that are approved by Medicare.
 These private companies are able to decide, for each plan, which drugs will be covered.

-Before removing a covered Medicare Part D prescription drug from its formulary or making changes to the coverage of a prescription drug, a Part D sponsor must either give written notice to the affected individuals at least 60 days before the change becomes effective, or provide a 60-day supply of the prescription drug if the affected member requests a refill.
+Before making other changes during the year that affect members currently taking a drug and that require advance notice, a Part D sponsor must either give written notice to the affected individuals at least 30 days before the change becomes effective, or provide a 30-day supply of the prescription drug if the affected member requests a refill.

 What Drug Plans Do Cover